-Strong Customer Authentication (SCA), a new rule that takes effect on September 14, 2019 as part of PSD2 regulation in Europe, will require changes to how your European customers authenticate online payments.
+Strong Customer Authentication (SCA), a regulation that took effect on September 14, 2019, as part of PSD2 in Europe, requires changes to how your European customers authenticate online payments.
 This regulation applies to online payments where the customer’s bank and the business are both in the European Economic Area (EEA).

 SCA requires that businesses use two independent authentication elements to verify payments.
-In practice, this means a new payment step where your customers must confirm their payment using an authentication method like a password, hardware token, or biometric.
-3D Secure 2—the new version of 3D Secure rolling out in 2019—will be the primary authentication method used to meet SCA requirements for card payments.
+In practice, this means adding a new payment step where your customers must confirm their payment using an authentication method like a password, hardware token, or biometric.
+3D Secure 2 is the primary authentication method used to meet SCA requirements for card payments.

-Transactions that don’t meet these new authentication requirements or qualify for any exemption may be declined starting September 14, 2019.
+Transactions that don’t meet these authentication requirements and that don’t qualify for an exemption may be declined.

-Due to the increased payment friction caused by SCA, you can expect to see longer collection times and lower conversion.
-Stripe Billing provides an easy to implement set of tools to maximize your revenue under these constraints.
-There are some changes you will need to make to your integration:
+Due to the increased payment friction caused by SCA, you can expect longer collection times and lower conversion rates.
+The changes to Stripe Billing allow you to maximize your revenue under these constraints.
+These changes include:

-- New Subscription statuses to facilitate initial subscription payment
+- New subscription statuses to facilitate initial payment

 - PaymentIntents that are now exposed on invoices as a mechanism for multi-state payments

-- A new webhook when SCA is required for payment
+- A new webhook that indicates when SCA is required for payment

 - An updated Hosted Invoice Page allowing customers to complete the authentication step required by SCA